dazyang/KeepMyWord/Project_Diary.md

   - implementing flipcard function
   - implementing exteral API call

 These should be enough to keep me busy for now!
+I want to get a basic functional product going and deploy it onto Heroku by end of this week, hopefully.